eelcovv/whereami/README.rst

 -------------

 This utility can be used to determine the distance of your server to your current location.
-For instances, if your are located in Amsterdam, NL and your are logged in onto the google server, you can do::
+For instance, if your are located in Amsterdam, NL and your are logged in onto the google server, you can do::

     whereami  --my_location Amsterdam,NL